 Climate Change Mitigation and Adaptation

-The Environmental, Social and Governance Committee has the responsibility to identify and assess any significant risks and opportunities arising from climate change at a company-wide level.
-In addition, HKEX’s Enterprise Risk Management Framework has been established to address risks of varying nature.
+The Corporate Social Responsibility Committee has the responsibility to identify and assess any significant risks and opportunities arising from climate change at a company-wide level.
+In addition, the Group Enterprise Risk Management Framework has been established to address risks of varying nature.
 As a provider of financial and information products and services, HKEX is a relatively small greenhouse gas (GHG) emitter.
 Nevertheless, HKEX considers the regulatory, physical, competitive and reputational risks and opportunities arising from climate change in order to minimise any direct and indirect costs related to climate change and to manage investor interests in this area.
-We will stay abreast of environment-related regulatory developments that could impact our business, our supply chain and customers, and assess the resulting risks.
+HKEX stays abreast of environment-related regulatory developments that could impact its business, supply chain and customers, and assesses the resulting risks.

-As indirect GHG emissions from our electricity consumption is the biggest contributor to our carbon footprint, we continue to implement various energy saving and efficiency measures across our premises.
-HKEX's Data Centre in Tseung Kwan O, Hong Kong has achieved the Leadership in Energy and Environmental Design (LEED) for core and shell development gold level of certification from the widely respected US Green Building Council and has implemented an environmental management system and an energy management system which are certified to the internationally recognised ISO14001 and ISO50001 standards respectively.
+As indirect GHG emissions from the Group’s electricity consumption is the biggest contributor to its carbon footprint, HKEX implements various energy saving and efficiency measures across its premises.
+HKEX's Data Centre in Tseung Kwan O, Hong Kong has been awarded the Leadership in Energy and Environmental Design (LEED) Gold Certifications for Core and Shell Development and for Existing Buildings: Operations and Maintenance from the widely respected US Green Building Council and has implemented an environmental management system and an energy management system which are certified to the internationally recognised ISO 14001 and ISO 50001 standards respectively.
 A number of features have been adopted to meet best practice standards for environmental protection.
 These include the installation of LED lighting in the office areas, high-efficiency electrical and mechanical (E&M) equipment and automatic lighting control schedule to reduce energy consumption and prevent unnecessary energy wastage, and high-efficiency water fittings to reduce potable water use.
-We have also installed sub-meters to facilitate better reporting and management of the energy consumption of selected E&M installation in our offices.
+HKEX has also installed sub-meters to facilitate better reporting and management of the energy consumption of selected E&M installation in its offices.

-We also carry out energy audits and ensure that the relevant key types of building services installation in the Data Centre and all other office premises comply with the design standards of the Building Energy Code when major retrofitting works are carried out in future.
+HKEX also carries out energy audits and ensures that the relevant key types of building services installation in the Data Centre and all other office premises comply with the design standards of the Building Energy Code when major retrofitting works are carried out in future.

-Paper consumption is another key environmental concern in our daily operations.
-Internally, we have implemented a number of measures to reduce office paper use and promote the reuse of waste paper.
-A number of electronic or automated internal administrative processes are in place to eliminate paper records, including the leave application and approval system, performance evaluation system, process for handling share options, securities declaration and approval system, and salary record system.
+Paper consumption is another key environmental concern in the Group’s daily operations.
+Internally, HKEX have implemented a number of measures to reduce office paper use and promote the reuse of waste paper.
+A number of electronic system or automated internal administrative processes are used to eliminate paper records, including the leave application and approval system, performance evaluation system, process for handling share options, securities declaration and approval system, salary record system, and electronic voting system at general meetings.
 Corporate publications, including the annual report, interim report and marketing brochures, are printed only as necessary and Forest Stewardship Council (FSC) certified or recycled paper is used as far as possible.
-In addition, we have implemented a number of marketplace initiatives that help market participants reduce their paper consumption, eg, the eIPO services, automated stamp duty reporting and payment, and the single licensing regime.
-We also encourage our shareholders to access HKEX’s corporate communications via electronic means, which not only saves paper but is a more convenient, efficient and timely method of communication.
+In addition, HKEX has implemented a number of marketplace initiatives that help market participants reduce their paper consumption, eg, the eIPO services, automated stamp duty reporting and payment, and the single licensing regime.
+HKEX also encourages its shareholders to access HKEX’s corporate communications via electronic means, which not only saves paper but is a more convenient, efficient and timely method of communication.
 As a note of appreciation, HKEX donates HK$50 to a charity with a focus on environmental protection for each shareholder's election to receive corporate communications electronically, subject to a cap of HK$100,000 per annum.

-We adopt responsible waste management practices including avoidance of waste, source reduction, reuse, recycling and responsible disposal.
-Our CSR Manual provides guidance on HKEX’s arrangements and measures to help employees handle office waste generated in a proper and environmentally-friendly manner that is also in accordance with legislative requirements and industry best practices.
+The Group adopts responsible waste management practices including avoidance of waste, source reduction, reuse, recycling and responsible disposal.
+HKEX’s CSR Manual provides guidance on its arrangements and measures to help employees handle office waste generated in a proper and environmentally-friendly manner that is also in accordance with legislative requirements and industry best practices.
 Recycling facilities have been made available at all offices to collect paper, plastics and metals.
-We also collect waste power cables, electrical components, fluorescent tubes, toner cartridges and rechargeable batteries for recycling.
+HKEX also collects waste power cables, electrical components, fluorescent tubes, toner cartridges and rechargeable batteries for recycling.
 Used IT and electronic equipment are disposed of through the EPD’s recycling and recovery of electronic and electrical equipment programmes.
 No significant hazardous waste was generated in view of the Group’s business nature.